User Profile

 throatmuppet@ramblingreaders.org

 She/Her.
 20s.
 Most of my reading is trying to keep up with my book club.
-On my own I like SF/F, trans lit and sapphic romance, as well as some non-fiction about topics I find fascinating, like dance music, videogames, psychoactive substances, computers and the occult.
+On my own I like SF/F, trans lit and sapphic romance, as well as some non-fiction about topics I find fascinating.
+This includes dance music, videogames, psychoactive substances, computers and the occult.
 I also try to read theory, classics and more academic works, though I've struggled with that since I was younger.
 I track my manga reading seperately.
 My main fedi is currently @throatmuppet@xyzzy.link.

 This link opens in a pop-up window